ant1oine/consentvault/docs/RUNBOOK.md

 # ConsentVault On-Call Runbook

 Quick reference for common production operations.
+For architecture or developer onboarding, see the other files in `docs/`.

 ## Restart Services